Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Introduction

 The available methods for estimating the interval censored Hawkes process present a trade-off between accuracy and computational time.
 Though \cite{shlomovichUnivariate2022} and \cite{schneiderEstimationSelfexcitingPoint2023} have carefully designed their respective algorithms for reconstructing the latent event times, both methods are fundamentally biased.
-On the other hand, the computational time associated with the PMMH algorithm of \cite{chenEstimatingHawkesProcess2025} may be prohibitive in application when speed is important, or when access to high-performance computational clusters is limited.
-Motivated by these challenges, we propose a likelihood-free approach to estimate the model parameters by training a neural network (NN) to predict the parameter from a summary statistic of the count data.
-First, a large number of parameters are sampled from a prior distribution over the parameter space.
-From each sampled parameter, an interval censored sample path of the Hawkes process is simulated.
-A fully connected, feed-forward NN is trained using supervised learning on the simulated data.
-The results are comparable in accuracy to the PMMH estimates, but obtained in a fraction of the time.
-Furthermore, since the time cost of training is expended only once at the outset, subsequent inferences can be made near instantaneously.
-This concept is known as \textit{amortised inference} \citep{zammit-mangionNeuralMethodsAmortized2024}, and is a significant advantage of NN estimation over likelihood-based estimation.
+On the other hand, the computational time of the PMMH algorithm in \cite{chenEstimatingHawkesProcess2025} is prohibitive in applications where speed is important or when working with many observations.
+In this work, we propose to use a NN estimator of the model parameters that offers accuracy comparable to PMMH, without the heavy computational burden.
+A fully connected, feed-forward NN is trained to jointly map summary statistics of the count data to point estimates of the parameter and to point estimates of the upper and lower $\tau$-quantiles of the posterior distribution \citep{fisherDeepLearningMarginal2024, sainsbury-daleNeuralBayesEstimators2025}.
+Estimation and Bayesian uncertainty quantification are thus fully amortised, in the sense that once trained, the network can be applied to new datasets to provide parameter estimates and the corresponding $1-2\zeta$ credible intervals via a single forward pass, without retraining or additional model fitting.